kaustavha/luvit-docs/doc/api/tls.markdown

     node --tls-cipher-list="ECDHE-RSA-AES128-GCM-SHA256:!RC4"

-Note that the default cipher suite included within Node.js has been carefully selected to reflect current security best practices and risk mitigation.
+Note that the default cipher suite included within luvit has been carefully selected to reflect current security best practices and risk mitigation.
 Changing the default cipher suite can have a significant impact on the security of an application.
 The `--tls-cipher-list` switch should by used only if